-Unlike the open layout, Cellular offices offer perfect ambiance for long duration projects allowing the team to stay together in one cubicle, isolated from the others, and helps them to communicate efficiently within the team and even provides them confidentiality and privacy for team meetings.
+Unlike the open layout, Cellular offices offer the perfect ambiance for long-duration projects allowing the team to stay together in one cubicle, isolated from the others, and helps them to communicate efficiently within the team and even provides them confidentiality and privacy for team meetings.

 11. Typically Has a Window, Letting in Sunlight and Fresh Air:

 Generally, the cellular offices have one window for each side cubicles, allowing enough fresh air, in case there is no air conditioning, and plenty of sunlight.